chuc92man/docker-stacks/datacube-notebook/README.md

   --values config.yaml
 ```

-The underlying database required by the Open Data Cube can be set up by means of the official [Helm chart for PostgreSQL](https://github.com/helm/charts/tree/master/stable/postgresql) as follows (make sure the PV claim can be satisfied for data persistence, otherwise, for testing purposes only, add the option `persistence.enabled=false`):
+The underlying database required by the Open Data Cube can be set up by means of the official [Helm chart for PostgreSQL](https://github.com/helm/charts/tree/master/stable/postgresql).
+For this purpose, a *config-postgresql.yaml* file has to be created.
+The [config-postgresql.yaml.example](examples/configuration/config-postgresql.yaml.example) file can be used as a quick-reference guide.

+Once a *config-postgresql.yaml* file is put together, the deployment of the PostgreSQL database can be started with:

 ```
 RELEASEDB=datacubedb